Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Detailed budgets and timelines can be provided if you find that the space provided in the application is insufficient for the level of detail you would like to provide.

-- Letters of support from partners can be especially useful if partners are making contributions in the form of general support, job guarantees, etc. that cannot be reflected in your budget.
+- Letters of support from partners can be especially useful if partners are making contributions in the form of general support or job guarantees that cannot be reflected in your budget.

 - Quotes from service providers can be included when you are procuring a service, such as training, and have more than one option for providers.
 This can demonstrate whether the cost is in line with this type of service and, if not, why the cost may be higher than other providers, such as more comprehensive services.